etherisc/gif-sandbox/README.md

 Installing Docker on Windows is sometimes a struggle.
 Recommended Approach: Follow the installation instructions for [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
-Installing Docker on Linux or Mac should be straight forward.
+Installing Docker on [Linux](https://docs.docker.com/desktop/install/linux-install/) or [Mac](https://docs.docker.com/desktop/install/mac-install/) should be straight forward.

+When you have installed docker, check out the code, open it in VS Code and start the dev container (either wait for the pop to build the devcontainer or open the command list (F1) and select the command _Dev Containers: Rebuild and reopen in container_).
+Once the dev container is up and running and has finished compiling the contracts, you can start working with the code.

 ## Interaction via Command Line

 ### Running Unit Tests

 Start with compiling all contracts.

 ```bash
 brownie compile --all
 ```